ashishvinodkumar/Detect-PII-using-LLMs/README.md

 outputs = response_queue.get()
 ```

 Finally, How do we go about evaluating performance and accuracy?
+We build out a comprehensive performance & accuracy tracking table with various LLMs, hyperparameters, and data chunking strategies, to evaluate the following:

 1. For context relevance, most Vector Databases like Qdrant and ChromaDB have a built-in Consine Similarity.
 We can evaluate the minimum needed metadata to consistently obtain the most rich vectors/context from the database.
 We can also experiment with other approaches such as Manhattan distance, Euclidian distance, Inner Product, and more to identify which metric provides the most optimal result.

 2. For Groundedness, first we can use Prompt Engineering to force groundedness in the response by Few-Shot-Learning examples and explicitly enforcing LLM not use any information outside of the context provided, in generating a response.
 Furthermore, we can also use LLM-As-A-Judge with a more superior LLM to measure distribution in response across various LLMs, or we can calculate the faithfulness and context precision in relation to the underlying context.

 3. For Answer Relevance, we can similarly measure the cosine similarity measure with a minimum threshold bar for 'correctness'.
 We can also use lightweight NLP techniques that count word affinity in response to query for additional validation.

+The resulting optimal configuration will be the candidate pipeline.